trakerr-com/trakerr-ruby/README.md

 For Windows, or if you aren't using a package manager, visit https://git-scm.com/ and download and install it manually.
 Make sure it is added to your path (open your command prompt and type git --version.
 If it works, you're set.)

-If you are on Windows, you may also need to install curl.
-Follow the instructions on the curl website for more information.
+If you are on Windows, you may also need to install curl and configure your ruby to use it.
+Trakerr uses typhous to actually send the exception to us.
+Follow the instructions on the curl website for more information and Typhous's project page to finish setup.

 ### 2) gem install